 The CleanBC Better Homes and Home Renovation Rebate Program is offering a $3,000 rebate for converting your fossil fuel primary heating system to a dual-fuel central heat pump.

 Space heating is the largest use of energy in homes.
 A properly installed heat pump is two to three times more efficient than other alternatives, and can provide you with both heating and cooling for today’s hot summers.
 A $500 electrical service upgrade rebate is available when converting your fossil fuel primary space or water heating system to an electrical primary space or water heating system.
 For more information, see What is a heat pump and what are its benefits?

-- $3,000 if you convert your fossil fuel heating system (propane or natural gas) to a Dual-Fuel Central Heat Pump.
+- $3,000 if you convert your fossil fuel heating system (propane or natural gas) to a Dual-Fuel Central Heat Pump (heat pump with propane or natural gas back-up).

 - If you convert your electric heating system to a Central Heat Pump with either an electric back-up or no back-up system, there is up to $2,000 in rebates available.
 See the Central Heat Pump Rebate page for more information.

 - Select municipalities have Municipal Offers of up to an additional $2,000 that can be accessed only when converting from fossil fuel heating (natural gas, oil, or propane) to an electric air-source heat pump.

 - This upgrade can count towards the Two Upgrade Bonus or the Home Energy Improvement Bonus.
 If you are considering a mini-split or multi-split system, see the separate incentive page on the Mini-Split or Multi-Split Air Source Heat Pump rebate.
 For more information on choosing the right type of heat pump for your home, see What type of heat pump should I choose?

-- Your upgrades must be installed by a licensed contractor with a valid BC business license for the trade applicable to the installation work.
+- All upgrades must be installed by a licensed contractor with a GST number and a valid B.C. business license for the trade applicable to the upgrade being installed (e.g. Heat pumps must be installed by a licensed residential heating and cooling contractor).
+Self-installations are not eligible.

 - You must have a residential utility account with FortisBC, BC Hydro, or a municipal utility.